-Radon is released from the soil and enters buildings by pipes and cracks and especially accumulates in low floors with inadequate ventilation.
-The current practice of using air-tight doors and windows, doors and other building materials for thermal insulation purposes, increases the concentration of radon in modern homes.
+Radon is released from the soil and enters buildings via pipes and cracks and accumulates in low floors with inadequate ventilation.
+The current practice of using air-tight doors and windows for thermal insulation purposes increases the concentration of radon in modern homes.

 Many areas have elevated levels due subsoil radon.

-Elevated radon values recorded and near high or medium voltage cables.
-Research at the University of Bristol showed that the presence of high levels of low-frequency radiation increases up to 18 times the accumulation of radon particles in space .
+Elevated radon values are recorded near high or medium voltage cables.
+Research at the University of Bristol showed that the presence of high levels of low-frequency radiation increases the accumulation of radon particles in space by up to 18 times.

-Radon is used therapeutically in dozens of spas or radon caves or thermal springs around the world, where patients are exposed to very high concentrations of radon for a limited time.
-However, long-term exposure to higher than normal levels, as a result of the entry of radon from cracks and pipes in homes and accumulation in long hours of use areas, is a possible damaging factor for humans.
+Radon is used therapeutically in dozens of spas or radon caves as well as thermal springs around the world, where patients are exposed to very high concentrations of radon for a limited time.
+However, long-term exposure to higher than normal levels, for example as a result of the entry of radon from cracks and pipes in homes is a possible damaging factor for humans.

 Radon has been added to list of the proven carcinogens (Group 1 human carcinogen) by the International Agency for Research on Cancer (IARC - International Agency for Research on Cancer) since 1988 and according to the World Health Organization :

-- Radon is, after smoking, the second most important cause of lung cancer in many countries.
+- Radon is, after smoking, the second most common cause of lung cancer in many countries.

 - Causes of between 3% and 14% of all lung cancers.